Theory & Computation Award for Early Career Scientists

 Nomination packets must include the following:

-A brief statement summarizing the qualifications of the nominee, emphasizing the contributions that the nominee has made to membrane biophysics, and a CV.
-Nominations should be sent to: Jerome Lacroix, subgroup Secretary-Treasurer: [email protected].
+- A nomination letter from a CRT subgroup member summarizing the qualifications and scientific achievements of the nominee, emphasizing the contributions that the nominee has made to the membrane biophysics community.

 This award is sponsored by the Channels, Receptors & Transporters Subgroup.